 When I came out of the anaesthetic I was back in the same bed on the ward.
 The first thing I noticed was the clock on the wall - it showed 5.20pm and I recognised the BBC Children's Hour wireless programme playing out of a loudspeaker.
 I looked around but all the adjacent beds were still empty.
 I was all on my own, absolutely no-one else in sight.
 I felt a terrible pain in my abdomen.
 I tentatively pulled back the bed sheets and opened my pyjama jacket, wondering who had put the pyjamas on me.
 I expected to see a large rectangle of cut flesh where the surgeon had opened me up but all I could see was a large dressing fixed in place by long strips of sticking plaster which, alarmingly, were oozing with blood.

 Suddenly I felt sick and urgently needed a pee.
 No-one responded to my repeated shouts for help so I carefully swung my legs onto the floor and attempted to stand up, but I fell to the floor, dizzy and in great pain.
-I must have passed out because the next thing I knew was a nurse telling me off for getting out of bed.
-At least she brought me a bottle so I could relieve myself.
+I must have passed out because the next thing I knew was a nurse telling me off for getting out of bed but at least she brought me a bottle so I could relieve myself.
 It was then 5.40pm on the Ward clock.
 Twenty minutes had elapsed since I had woken from the anaesthetic.
-So much for recovery care and attention.
+So much for recovery care and attention!

 One day a nurse came and, with what looked to me like an ordinary domestic pair of round-nose pliers such as Dad had in his toolbox, removed the 7 or 8 metal clips that were equally spaced along the line of my operation wound.
 My worry now was that any movement I made would cause the wound to split open.
 The nurse said, "Let me worry about that."
 She added that there were still five stitches that would hold things together.
 A couple of days later, the same nurse came back and removed the stitches.
 On the 7th day, a Friday, when I was expecting and hoping to be sent home, a doctor came and examined me.
 He said that my wound was infected and that I would have to stay in hospital over the weekend for observation.